-Prior to annexation of any or part of the Sphere of Influence Amendment (SOIA) Area, the City of Elk Grove shall prepare a Master Drainage Plan for the SOIA Area, and require site-specific drainage plans for future projects to conform to requirements of the master drainage plan.
-Individual projects shall prepare a detailed drainage plan that demonstrates attainment of pre-project runoff requirements prior to release at the outlet canal and describes the volume reduction measures and treatment controls used to reach attainment.
-The drainage plan shall identify all expected flows from the project area and the location, size, and type of facilities used to retain and treat the runoff volumes and peak flows to meet pre-project conditions.
+The Plan shall require individual projects to prepare a detailed drainage plan that demonstrates attainment of pre-project runoff rates prior to release at the outlet canal and describes the volume reduction measures and treatment controls used to reach attainment.
+The Master Drainage Plan shall identify all expected flows from the project area and the location, size, and type of facilities used to retain and treat the runoff volumes and peak flows to meet pre-project conditions.
 The Master Drainage Plan shall also include the geotechnical report verifying groundwater elevation for the regional basins.